How to Rent Your Home for Movies

 |

-Ever wondered how to rent your home for movies, TV shows, and commercials?
-I am sharing everything that I have learned so that you can too!
+Have you ever wondered how to rent your home for movies, TV shows, and commercials?
+I am sharing everything I have learned so you can, too!

-We have been able to rent our home for movies, TV shows, and commercials for years and it has been an incredible experience.
+We have been able to rent our home for movies, TV shows, and commercials for years, and it has been an incredible experience.
 I have learned a lot over the years.
-Today I am sharing both the pros and the cons so that you can decide if you want to rent your home for filming too.
+Last week, we filmed a commercial at our home, and many of you reached out for more information.
+I decided to share the pros and the cons (and how to get started) so you can determine if you want to rent your home for filming, too.

-This photo popped up on my Facebook yesterday and was taken exactly seven years ago today.
-I distinctly remember that it was over 90 degrees that day and we were filming a holiday commercial at our home.
-The snow scene looks pretty great, especially in southern California on one of the hottest days of the year.
+This is one of my favorite photos, as I distinctly remember that it was over 90 degrees that day, and we were filming a holiday commercial.
+The snow scene looks great, especially on one of Southern California’s hottest days.

 How to Rent your Home for the Movies

-I talked to some of my friends who had done filming and they suggested I reach out to location scouts and rep companies who basically represent your home to anyone interested in filming.
-I printed up a flier and mailed out two hundred fliers to a list of location scouts that the Los Angeles Film Commission provided to me.
+I talked to some of my friends who had done filming, and they suggested that I reach out to location scouts and rep companies representing your home to anyone interested in filming.
+So, I printed up a flier and mailed out two hundred fliers to a list of location scouts that the Los Angeles Film Commission provided to me.

 The History of Filming in Our Home